huangbanghua/Functions/README.md

-# Functions
+# Function Expression Repository

-Complete function expressions for the manuscript example
+This repository provides the **complete function expressions** used in the manuscript example.
+It is intended to help reproduce and verify the results presented in the paper.